-A woman from Dallas defied incredibly small odds (one in 15 million!) when she gave birth to identical quadruplets in March this year.
+A woman from Dallas defied incredibly small odds (one in 15 million!) when she gave birth to identical quadruplets in March last year.

 Giving birth to identical quadruplets is undoubtedly an accomplishment during ‘normal’ times, let alone in the middle of the coronavirus pandemic.

-First-time parents Jenny and Chris Marr, 35, spent two months in NICU with their boys, but the family of six were finally back home last month.
+First-time parents Jenny and Chris Marr, 35, spent two months in NICU with their boys.

 The couple told Good Morning America they were “absolutely floored” when they were initially told they would be having triplets, which then became quads at their follow-up appointment a week later.